emmanuelalafaa97/Q-A-Tool_Emmanuel_Alafaa/README.md

 ### 2. Install Dependencies

 Install the necessary Python libraries:
+You can either use pip as shown below or poetry as shown in poetry.toml file

 ```bash
 pip install PyPDF2 pandas requests beautifulsoup4 google-generativeai httpx